Shreyaschorge/Zone/README.md

 Messaging System used to communicate between these services is [NATS](https://nats.io/).

-Messages are persisted using [NATS-Jetstream].
+Messages are persisted using [NATS-Jetstream](https://docs.nats.io/nats-concepts/jetstream).

 The zone has 3 streams that persist messages.